Artists work with locals to complete downtown mural - Middlesboro News

 A mural that has been under construction on the wall of the Tamer building in downtown Middlesboro was presented to the public during a short ceremony on Monday.
 The event was attended by two of the artists responsible for the work, members of city government, folks from the Middlesboro Main Street Program, Bell County Tourism and many others.

-Middlesboro Main Street Director Larry Grandey introduced the pair of artists behind Greetings Tour Murals, Victor Bing and Lisa Beggs, to the crowd.
+Middlesboro Main Street Director Larry Grandey introduced the pair of artists behind Greetings Tour Murals, Victor Ving and Lisa Beggs, to the crowd.

 “They were instrumental in putting this all together,” Grandey said.
 “They brought artists in from Louisville and had four other individuals here to help finish up some of the work, but Victor and Lisa are the ones that really made this happen.”